EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 title: MySQL to PostgreSQL Migration Tips
 ---

-I recently was involved in a project to migrate a client's existing application from MySQL to PostgreSQL, and I wanted to record some of my experiences in doing so in the hopes they would be useful for others.
+I recently was involved in a project to migrate a client’s existing application from MySQL to PostgreSQL, and I wanted to record some of my experiences in doing so in the hopes they would be useful for others.

 Note that these issues should not be considered exhaustive, but were taken from my notes of issues encountered and/or things that we had to take into consideration in this migration process.